nextgis/docs_ngcom/source/webmap_clone.rst

 If all the parameters are correct, press "Clone".
 A copy of the map will be created.
 After the cloning process is completed successfully you will be redirected to "Update resource" page where you can change the settings of the newly created copy.

-How to select a group for the cloning
+How to select a target group
 ------------------------------

 If you wish to create a copy in a different folder, press the magnifying glass icon at the end of the "Resource group" field.